Vietnam.vn - Nền tảng quảng bá Việt Nam

 Dabotap Tower

-Dabotap Pagoda, located in the Bulguksa Temple complex in Gyeongju, is a unique stone structure from the Silla period.
-Built in 751, Dabotap Pagoda is about 10 meters high and stands out for its intricate and sophisticated design.
+Dabotap Pagoda, located within the Bulguksa Temple complex in Gyeongju, is a unique stone structure from the Silla period.
+Built in 751, Dabotap Pagoda stands approximately 10 meters tall and is notable for its intricate and sophisticated design.
 The pagoda symbolizes the harmony between Buddhism and Korean culture, with its elaborate carvings.
-It is one of the important cultural heritages and is recognized by UNESCO as a world heritage.
-Dabotap Pagoda attracts many tourists and researchers to visit and learn.
+It is one of the important cultural heritage sites and a UNESCO World Heritage site.
+Dabotap Pagoda attracts many tourists and researchers who come to visit and learn.

 Pixabay